South Fayette School District Suspends Teacher For ‘Inappropriate, Offensive And Unacceptable’ Assignment About Slavery

 The district is also praising the student for speaking up.

 “We commend the student for speaking up about this assignment and apologize for the harm that this has caused.
-The voices of our young people are important and heard,” according to the letter.MORE NEWS: Local Father, Son Shave Their Heads To Raise Money For Childhood Cancer Research
+The voices of our young people are important and heard,” according to the letter.MORE NEWS: Drawing Of Swastika Found Twice In Jefferson Middle School

-Stay with KDKA for Meghan Schiller’s full report on this developing story.
+“I just wish the school was more sensitive and they understood,” said Aliyah.
+“I know they’re trying but they need to try harder than they are right now.”